sstumbo-portfolio/portfolio/README.md

-# Sally Stumbo | Technical Writer and Documentation Manager
+## Sally Stumbo

-Sally Stumbo is a talented technical writer who has been involved in tech startups for over 10 years.
+Customer Enablement extraordinaire with a background in Technical Writing and Technical Support for B2B, SaaS, Cybersecurity Startups